maxdan94/RandNE/README.md

 Implementation of the scalable graph embeding method suggested in [1]

 NOTE THAT THIS IS NOT THE IMPLEMENTATION OF THE AUTHORS AND IT IS NOT GUARANTEED TO WORK.
-Implementation of the authors is here: https://github.com/ZW-ZHANG/RandNE.
+Implementation of the authors is/will be here: https://github.com/ZW-ZHANG/RandNE.

 ## to compile: